dokato/2drdk/README.md

 # 2d-RDK Experiment Analysis

-This repository contains the analysis files for the research work:
-**Integration of information in the perceptual decision making task**.
+This repository contains the analysis files for the research work: **Integration of information in the perceptual decision making task**.

 Detailed description and goals of the experiment can be found here: https://osf.io/4dn65

 ## Experiment

-The script for running experiments is in `experiment` with some details of how it was performed.
+The script for running experiments is in `experiment` folder with some details on how it was performed.

 ## Data